Super Easy Yellow Rice

 The possibilities for this rice recipe are endless!
 Mix and match any of these to create the perfect, easy yellow rice side-dish for your next family meal.

-• Make this dish Cajun style by adding diced onion, red and/or green bell pepper, and diced jalapeño while sautéing the rice.
+• Cajun-Style: Make this dish Cajun style by adding diced onion, red and/or green bell pepper, and diced jalapeño while sautéing the rice.
 Sprinkle with Cajun seasoning before adding the chicken broth.
 After the rice is finished cooking, you can stir in grilled smoked sausage, shrimp or chicken.
 Red or black beans make the meal even more hearty and delicious.

-More Yummy Rice Recipes
+More Flavorful Rice Recipes

 Rice is one of those easy to make, filling, and oh-so-delicious side dishes.
 After you try this Yellow Rice, try a few of our other favorites: